Heighington, Lincolnshire: Community

-In 1885 Kelly’s noted the presence of Wesleyan and Wesleyan Reform chapels; a Grade II listed former Methodist chapel still exists now used as a business premises.
+In 1885 Kelly’s noted the presence of Wesleyan and Wesleyan Reform chapels.
+A Grade II listed former Methodist chapel, originally built in 1815, still exists now used as a business premises.

 According to Kelly's the parish of Washingborough, which included Heighington, had an 1881 population of 747, was of 2147 acre, and had agricultural production of chiefly wheat, oats and barley.

 Heighington's 23 (2019) listed buildings include a manor house, farmhouse, and various houses and cottages with other attached buildings.
 A notable unlisted building is Heighington Hall, an 18th-century mansion with gardens designed by the noted landscape architect Edward Milner.

 Village public houses are the Butcher and Beast and the Turks Head, both on High Street.

 The village school is Heighington Millfield Primary Academy (formerly Millfield Community Primary School).
 To the south of the village and east of the railway line is Bracken Hill Golf Club.

 The Peterborough to Lincoln Line passes through the west of the village.
 The Branston and Heighington railway station closed in the 1960s and was on the south-western edge of the village on Station Road.
 Five Mile House railway station on the Lincolnshire Loop Line, although close to Fiskerton, was also within the parish boundary.
 That line closed in 1964.
 The nearest active station is Lincoln.